 The most common language spoken in Vienna is English.
 Other important languages spoken here include Polish and Italian.

-Uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 29 residents per square mile, is less crowded than 93.0% of all U.S. neighborhoods.
-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
+If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
+According to Ä¢¹½ÊÓÆµ's leading research, this neighborhood is less densely populated than 93.0% of the neighborhoods in America. is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 Each year, fewer and fewer Americans make their living as farmers, foresters, or fishers.
 But the neighborhood truly stands out among U.S. neighborhoods.
 According to exclusive Ä¢¹½ÊÓÆµ analysis, this neighborhood has a greater proportion of farmers, foresters, or fishers than 95.8% of all American neighborhoods.
 This is truly a unique cultural characteristic of this neighborhood.